tower9/hostblock/README.md

  - Write init.d scripts and test on other distros
  - Add blacklisted IP addresses to iptables
- - Add functionality to remove suspicious IP addresses from data files
  - Implement other server log file parsing, for example FTPd or email server
  - Create centralised repository with suspicious IP addresses, could also store more information about IP addresses there, such as suspicious activities (RAW data about activities), more statistics, etc